rockwood/dotfiles/README.md

 ### Install Homebrew formulae

 When setting up a new Mac, you may want to install some common [Homebrew](http://brew.sh/) formulae (after installing Homebrew, of course):

-    bash script/brew_setup

-### Install native apps with `brew cask`

-You could also install native apps with [`brew cask`](https://github.com/caskroom/homebrew-cask):

-    script/cask_setup
+    cd script
+    brew bundle

 ### Run ssh setup

-This will walk through creating an ssh key
+This will walk through creating an ssh key:

     bash script/ssh_setup